Image

 • Sexual contact with nursing home residents

-Penalties for Not Registering as a Sex Offender in Macon County and Throughout Missouri
+Penalties for Failing to Register as a Sex Offender in Macon County, MO

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Macon County, MO child pornography attorneys, we provide help in the following practice areas for clients in Macon County and anywhere in Missouri:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled Macon County, MO child pornography attorneys, we provide help in the following practice areas for clients in Macon County and anywhere in Missouri:

 Child Pornography Defense Lawyer Macon County, MO | Criminal Defense Law Firm in Macon County, MO | Combs Waterkotte